trevthedev777/Task-Manager-Application/README.md

 - HOW DO YOU USE IT?
     - By sending a HTTP post request to the database to delete the specified task.

+Add defensive programming so that a user must first verify they want to commit to the deletion
 <!-- REWATCH AND ADD TO DOCUMENTATION -->

 ## Credits